-The purpose of this memo is to brief the Citizens Advisory Committee on our debt management strategy for the Prop K program and to request a motion of support for authorization to borrow up to \$46,335,836, to a total amount not to exceed \$140,000,000 in remaining capacity from the Revolver.
+The purpose of this memo is to brief the Finance Committee on our debt management strategy for the Prop K program and to request a recommendation for authorization to borrow up to \$46,335,836, to a total amount not to exceed \$140,000,000 in remaining capacity from the Revolver.
 We anticipate needing to draw down these funds within the next six months to meet the anticipated capital reimbursement requests for the Prop K program.

-As of December 31st, 2016, Prop K capital projects costs total to \$27,288,660 and represent only the first quarter of expenditures.
+As of December 31st, 2016, Prop K capital projects costs total to \$27,288,660 and represent only the first quarter of expenditures1.
 Typically, reimbursement rates ramp up over the course of the fiscal year, with the fourth quarter resulting in the highest level of Prop K capital reimbursements paid by the Transportation Authority.
 The adopted budget assumed \$200 million in Prop K capital expenditures.
 It also projected borrowing \$25 million from the Revolver to be able to pay that level of Prop K reimbursements, given the forecast sales tax revenues.

 Through ongoing discussions with our sponsors (particularly the San Francisco Municipal Transportation Agency (SFMTA)) and financial advisors, KNN Public Finance, we have conducted cash flow analyses that reinforce our budget assumption of needing to borrow \$25 million over the next few months from the Revolver and possibly up to \$46,335,835 in total over the next six-plus months to meet our financial commitments if the pace of project delivery and reimbursements ramp up as anticipated.
-If more than
+If more than \$25 million is needed from the Revolver this fiscal year, we would incorporate this revision into the midyear budget amendment.
+The outstanding loan balance on the Revolver is required to be paid at the end of the Revolving Credit Agreement on June 8, 2018 and has a rate of interest equal to the sum of 70% of 1-month LIBOR plus .30%.
+As of December 31, 2016, \$93,664,165 of the Revolver balance was outstanding, with an interest rate of 0.732%.

-&lt;sup>1 See Agenda Item #6 for the internal Accounting and Investment Report for the quarter ending December 31 2016.
+1 See Agenda Item #3 for the internal Accounting and Investment Report for the quarter ending December 31 2016.